The Playwrights’ Center is committed to creating more equitable and accessible spaces in person and online, where all feel welcome.

 For Member Open Play, there will always be a large print version of the script available for participants.

-During the pandemic, we have stopped presenting live events.
-We are exploring the feasibility of offering captioning or sign interpreters during public readings in preparation for when it is safe for us to gather again.
+We are exploring the feasibility of offering captioning or sign interpreters during public readings.
 Closed-captioning is offered for online programming and recorded events.

 The Playwrights’ Center is accessible by bus and light rail.